water-sucks/nixos/README.md

 ## Configuration

 This can be configured using the NixOS module (the preferred way), which generates a file at `/etc/nixos-cli/config.toml`.
-An absolute path to a configuration file can also be specified using the `NIXOS_CLI_CONFIG` environment variable.
+A path to a configuration file can also be specified using the `NIXOS_CLI_CONFIG` environment variable.

 A sample configuration file with all available options, along with some example configuration is located in [`config.sample.toml`](./config.sample.toml).